 Check out my travel blog: www.alpacabackpack.com over 2 years ago

 There is some good guidance here.
 One thing you can look out for a two for one deals.
 Japanese stores often do this from 3 or 4 pm per day.
 Can stretch money if you like this type of food.
-Food / coffee is typically cheaper in Melbourne/ Sydney / Adelaide than Perth about 2 years ago
+Food / coffee is typically cheaper in Melbourne/ Sydney / Adelaide than Perth over 2 years ago

 Australia is expensive.
 Compared to places like Singapore, London or New York / LA it's extremely difficult to find quality cheap food.
 There are some Asian take aways in the big cities (Melbourne, Sydney) that are relatively cheap but don't expect top quality produce.